josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 They claim to be pro-democracy, and _deeply_ concerned about the integrity of elections.
 But somehow, the threat of a citizen casting a valid vote without a photo ID matters more to them than their own candidate staging a coup to illegitimately steal the entire election outright.

-Harris won't demand that anyone "finds votes" for her, or claim the election was fraudulent, or stage a violent coup.
-She won't do those things because she's an adult, and those things have always been unacceptable.
-But if she _did_, of course, the people who tolerated and even cheered all of those things would suddenly change their minds.
+Harris won't demand that anyone "finds votes" for her, or claim the election was fraudulent.
+She won't do those things because she's an adult, and she therefore knows those things are unacceptable and always have been.

+But if she _did_ do those things, of course, the people who tolerated and even cheered for them before would suddenly find them unacceptable in a way they didn't when it was _their_ team doing them.

-If she _had_ won, our news would be filled with the inevitable, childish cries of “_that didn't count!_” and “_no fair!_” and “_you cheated!_”
+At the same time, if she _had_ won, our news would be filled with the inevitable, childish cries of “_that didn't count!_” and “_no fair!_” and “_you cheated!_”

 But she didn't win.
 And so it was all valid.